 Family members accused the mother of being paid to stage the photo, which may have been part of the story, but unfortunately, she was dead serious about selling her children.
 No one knows how long the sign stood in the yard, whether it was long enough for the camera to take the picture or whether it was years.
-Within two years all of the children pictured, as well as the baby she was carrying at the time, were sold off to different homes.
+Within two years, all of the children pictured and the baby she was carrying at the time were sold off to different homes.

-Before being picked up for national newspapers, the photo first appeared in The Chicago Herald-American Newspaper - August 4, 1948.
-The children looked posed and a bit confused as their pregnant mother hides her face from the photographer.
+Before being picked up for national newspapers, the photo first appeared in The Chicago Herald-American Newspaper - on August 4, 1948.
+The children looked posed and a bit confused as their pregnant mother hid her face from the photographer.

 NOTE: The Vidette-Messenger of Valparaiso, Indiana is usually given credit for publishing this picture first on August 5, 1948, but on August 5th thru the 10th, dozens of newspapers around the country published this picture with nearly the same caption.According to the New York Post Newspaper, several days after the sad photo and its caption ran in a newspaper called the Chicago Heights Star, A Chicago Heights woman offered to open her home to the children.
-Offers of jobs, apartments, homes and financial assistance poured in.
-However, it's unclear if and where the financial assistance was distributed, and whether it merely held the family together for a couple years before all the children were sold off.
+Offers of jobs, apartments, houses and financial assistance poured in.
+However, it's unclear if and where the financial aid was distributed or whether funds were held by the family for a couple years before all the children were sold off.

-Sometime later, Lucille Chalifoux had four more children — and she kept them.
+Sometime later, Lucille Chalifoux had four more children — this time, she kept them.

 THE RESULTS OF BEING SOLD AS A CHILD